pankaj-kumar-dev/netflix-gpt/README.md

 - update profile
 - Bug-fix 1 = Sign up user displayName and profile picture update
 - Bug-fix 2 =  if the user is not logged in Redirect/ browse to login page and vice versa
+- Unsubscribed to onAuthStatechanged callback
+- ADD hardcoded values to the constant file.
+- Register for TMDB API & create an app & get access token
+- Get data from TMDB NOW PLAYING MOVIES LIST API
+- custom hook for nowPlayingMovies
+- create movie slice
+- updated store with movie data
+- planning for main and secondary container
+- fetch data for trailer video
+- update store with trailer video data
+- embedded the youtube video make it autoplay and mute
+- added tailwind classes to make container look awesome
 -
 - SETTING OUR REDUX STORE